 Another promising IL-13 Superkine is MDNA132.
-Unlike MDNA413, MDNA132 is an agonist that has been engineered to increase affinity for IL13R alpha2 overexpressed on certain solid tumors while exhibiting sharply decreased affinity for IL13R alpha1.
+Unlike MDNA413, MDNA132 is an IL-13 ligand that has been engineered to increase affinity for IL13R alpha2 overexpressed on certain solid tumors while exhibiting sharply decreased affinity for IL13R alpha1.
 Medicenna believes MDNA132 has superior targeting compared to other IL-13 variants in development, and is an attractively differentiated targeting domain for inclusion in new and exciting field of immuno-oncology based on the Chimeric Antigen Receptor T cell (CAR-T) platform.

-IL-4 and IL-13 Empowered Cytokines: Collaboration with MD Anderson Cancer Center ("MDACC") As part of the CPRIT funded project, Medicenna is pursuing development of MDNA57 in collaboration with Professor Michael Rosenblum at MDACC, a world renowned expert in the development of targeted toxins for cancer therapy.
-The objective of the collaboration is to further develop MDNA57 (a fully human version of MDNA55) designed to specifically target solid tumors that express the Type 2 IL4R.
+IL-4 and IL-13 Empowered Cytokines

+As part of the CPRIT funded project, Medicenna is pursuing development of MDNA57.
+The objective of the development is to further develop MDNA57 (a fully human version of MDNA55) designed to specifically target solid tumors that express the Type 2 IL4R.
 Being fully human, we expect MDNA57 to be less or non-immunogenic allowing multi-cycle systemic administration.
 Use of IL-4 or IL-13 Superkines, licensed from Stanford, as targeting domains may provide a higher degree of selectivity and therefore much better safety and efficacy profile.
-The research collaboration with MDACC is expected to demonstrate in vivo proof-of-concept in appropriate animal tumor models.